 Anesthesia is also typically a part of surgical procedures.
 The patient needs to be given the correct dosage of the correct medication—if a patient gets an incorrect dose, they may experience complications during or after surgery.
-If a patient is given anesthesia that was meant for someone else, they could have a reaction or have difficulty waking up.
+Too little anesthesia could result in a patient waking up during surgery, which can be terrifying for the patient.
+An overdose of anesthesia could harm the patient’s brain and they may have difficulty waking up after surgery.
+If a patient is given anesthesia that was meant for someone else, they could have a reaction that causes more health complications.
 Any medication error can have life-threatening consequences.

-Our medical malpractice attorneys in Glen Burnie will find out what went wrong and how.
+These cases require careful investigation and expertise.
+A Glen Burnie medical malpractice lawyer from our firm will find out what went wrong and how.
 We’ll also gather evidence of your injuries you suffered after the medical error.
 With this information, we’ll begin to build your case.

 Our Experience in Medical Malpractice Cases Can Help You Recover

 When you’ve been hurt because of a medical professional’s negligence, our firm can help you fight for the compensation you deserve.
-Our Glen Burnie lawyers know which laws will apply to your case and what you’ll need to prove in your case.
-In most medical malpractice cases, you will have to establish that the medical professional owed you a duty of care, they failed to meet that duty of care, their actions caused a medical error, and the medical error resulted in your injuries and losses.
+A Glen Burnie medical malpractice attorney from our firm will know which laws will apply to your case and what you’ll need to prove in your case.
+In most medical malpractice cases, you will have to establish that the medical professional was supposed to treat you within the standard of care, they failed to act within the standard of care, their actions caused a medical error, and the medical error resulted in your injuries and losses.

-We’ll also consult with medical experts who can provide testimony about your injuries.
-There are specific requirements an expert witness will have to meet, but our firm will find an appropriate witness who can provide insight into how your treatment was negligent and your injuries could have been prevented if the medical care provider hadn’t acted how they did.
+A medical malpractice case will often need testimony from a medical expert who is qualified to give their professional opinion on whether or not your doctor deviated from the standard of care.
+Our firm will find an appropriate witness who can provide insight into how your treatment was negligent and your injuries could have been prevented if the medical care provider had acted differently.